 The South Carolina Housing Trust Fund (SC HTF) is a valuable resource for the development of affordable housing.
 As Administrator, SC Housing strives to maximize leveraging of federal, state, and other housing assistance programs.
 SC HTF delivers funds through established partnerships with other governmental entities, qualified non-profit sponsors and for-profit developers.

-SC Homeowners who are looking for assistance to repair their homes will need to contact a SC Housing approved non-profit Sponsor whose service area covers the county their property is located in.
-A list of approved Sponsors for the new Home Repair program will be included in the HTF Approved Nonprofit List - Home Repair.
-The Certification process for participation in the new HTF programs is currently underway.
-An updated list of approved non-profit sponsors will be posted and updated as sponsors complete the Certification process.
+SC Homeowners who are looking for assistance to repair their homes will need to contact a SC Housing approved Nonprofit Sponsor whose service area covers the county their property is located in.
+The HTF Approved Nonprofit List - Home Repair may be located within the 2022 Program Information tile.
+For more information about our Home Repair program, click here.

 Note: If you open one of the documents below and receive the message "Please wait...
 If this message is not eventually replaced by the proper contents of the document", you will need to save the file to your computer.
 Please right-click on the document and select "Save target as..." or "Save Link As..." to save the file.
 After the file is saved you may open it in Adobe Reader.